Multi-Robot Trajectory Planning with Feasibility Guarantee and Deadlock Resolution: An Obstacle-Dense Environment: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{ollision}-free trajectory planning plays an essential role in the missions preformed by a swarm of robots in a shared environment, such as cooperative inspection and transportation \cite{Chung2018,Zhou2022}.
-Currently, optimization-based methods, such as model predictive control \cite{Luis2019} and sequential convex program \cite{Augugliaro2012}, are widely employed to handle collision avoidance by introducing different kinds of constraints.
-However, the constrained optimization problem may suffer from infeasibility leading to the failure of replanning, and such a phenomenon occurs more frequently in a crowded environment.
-Furthermore, in obstacle-dense situations, the robots in the swarm are more likely to get stuck with each other, which is also known as deadlock \cite{Alonso2018}.
+\IEEEPARstart{C}{ollision}-free trajectory planning plays an essential role for a swarm of robots navigating in a shared environment~\cite{Chung2018}.
+The robots need to avoid collision with both other robots and obstacles while moving to their targets.
+Various techniques are proposed, among which optimization-based methods~\cite{Luis2019,Jesus2021} have gained significant attentions due to their flexibility of adding constraints, such as the convex constraints in~\cite{Luis2019,Augugliaro2012} and the non-convex constraints in~\cite{Jesus2021}.
+Nevertheless, the constrained optimization may suffer from the infeasibility, leading to failed planning.
+This problem becomes specially severe in a crowed environment with dense obstacles.
+Moreover, without a central coordinator, it often happens that the robots block each other indefinitely and no further progresses can be made, which is also known as deadlocks~\cite{Alonso2018}.

-Concerning the multi-robot trajectory planning problem in an obstacle-dense environment, we propose a novel method to ensure the optimization feasibility and handle the deadlock problem simultaneously.
-In this work, the modified buffered Voronoi cell with warning band (MBVC-WB) \cite{Chen2022} is utilized to deal with inter-robot collision avoidance, and the assorted adaptive right hand rule is brought in for deadlock resolution.
-Furthermore, in order to avoid obstacles in the environment, a safe corridor is generated to provide a feasible space for trajectory replanning.
-Spcifically, we firstly adopt a search-based path planning method ABIT$^*$ \cite{Strub2020} to determine an approximated path in the complex environment.
-Then, the separating hyperplane is constructed between the imminent obstacles and the existing planned trajectory based on a quadratic program.